-SOCKETS & ICS
+SOCKET & ICS

-PART VALUE IC1 OP07
+PART VALUE

+IC1 JRC4558D

+IC2 JRC4558D

-Next up is the IC socket.
+Next up are the IC sockets.
 You can't bend the leads of the sockets like you can with the other components, so they won't stay in on their own until they are soldered.

-Again, it's much easier to do all of these at once with gravity holding them in place for you, so you'll want do them before you do any of the taller components.
+Again, it's much easier to do all of these at once with gravity holding it in place for you, so you'll want do these before you do any of the taller components.

-Installing the IC
+Installing the ICs

-Don't insert the IC into the sockets just yet.
+Don't insert the ICs into the sockets just yet.
 We will do this in a later step, after we've finished soldering the tallest components (the polarized capacitors).
 This information is just listed here for reference.

-The legs of an IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.
+The legs of the ICs are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.